xieyuheng/inner/source/_posts/note/lattice-theory/introduction-to-lattices-and-order.md

-# Introduction to Lattices and
+# Introduction to lattices and order

 ## 1. Ordered sets
 ## 2. Lattices and complete lattices